snt-arg/scene_segment_ros/README.md

 ## 🔨 Configurations

+The system has different configurations for each of the segmentation libraries, accessible from `/config` folder.
+In the table below, you can see these configurations in details.

 | Main Category  | Parameter               | Default        | Description                  |
 | -------------- | ----------------------- | -------------- | ---------------------------- |
 | `image_params` | `image_params`          | 640            | width of the input image     |